ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz.md

 </link>
 ```

-In the code snippet above we set the sensor values of lidar_link to the simulated lidar’s scan and range properties and set `/scan` as the topic to which it will publish the `sensor_msgs/LaserScan` messages.
+In the code snippet above we set the sensor values of lidar_link to the simulated lidar's scan and range properties and set `/scan` as the topic to which it will publish the `sensor_msgs/LaserScan` messages.

 Next, let us add a depth camera to `sam_bot`.
-In your URDF paste the following lines after the `</joint>` tag of the lidar sensor to just add the camera’s link and joint.
+In your URDF paste the following lines after the `</joint>` tag of the lidar sensor to just add the camera's link and joint.

 ```xml
 <link name="camera_link">